aws-quickstart/cdk-eks-blueprints/docs/teams.md

 ### ApplicationTeam

 To create an `ApplicationTeam` for your cluster, simply implement a class that extends `ApplicationTeam`.
 You will need to supply a team name, an array of users, and (optionally) a directory where you may optionally place any policy definitions and generic manifests for the team.
-These manifests will be applied by the platform and will be outside of the team control **NOTE:** The files are not checked for accuracy, and you must ensure, for example, that the namespace provided match the actual namespace.
+These manifests will be applied by the platform and will be outside of the team control **NOTE:** When the manifests are applied, namespaces are not checked.
+Therefore, you are responsible for namespace settings in the yaml files.

 ```typescript
 export class TeamAwesome extends ApplicationTeam {